How Do You Know It's Time To Go on a Journey of Rediscovery?

 While this may be true to a certain extent, one thing I know about INFJs is that they already tend to have high morals.
 So, they already have their own filtering system that allows in only or chiefly what will benefit them one way or another.

-Instead of paying attention to why I enjoyed what I enjoyed, I started getting fixated on all these little, irrelevant details and it became hard for me to push past them, especially with all those religious voices in my head shouting at me.
+Instead of paying attention to why I enjoyed what I enjoyed, I started getting fixated on all these little, irrelevant details.
+And it became hard for me to push past them, especially with all those religious voices in my head shouting at me.
 I believe there was a reason I went to that strict church, but I don’t believe the reason was for me to lose myself.

-How I Choose To Live Now
+How I Choose to Live Now

 Now it’s your turn.
 What are the signs that tell you it’s time for a journey of rediscovery?